Venicode/venimarket-api/README.md

 <h2 id="routes">📍 API Endpoints</h2>

-All endpoints that you can use in the application group by entitys:
+All endpoints that you can use in the application group by entities:

 <p>Supplier Endpoints</p>